daniel-p-green/alain-ai-learning-platform/README.md

 </div>

-# ALAIN — Applied Learning AI Notebooks
+# ALAIN — The IKEA Instruction Layer for AI Models

 ## The open source IKEA instruction layer for AI models